Knee Pain: Causes, Diagnosis & How Myotherapy Helps You Move Freely for Longer

 Reduced recovery and tissue resilience with age

-Young clients often present with knee pain related to growth, sport, or repetitive activity.
+Children and adolescents often present with knee pain related to growth, sport, or repetitive activity.
+We commonly see young clients from local sporting clubs across Cranbourne, Langwarrin, and surrounding areas.

 Common conditions include:

-Patellofemoral pain- often linked to rapid growth, weak hip control, or poor running mechanics
+Patellofemoral pain - often linked to rapid growth, reduced hip control, or poor running mechanics

-Overuse strains from club sport, training load increases, or inadequate recovery
+Overuse strains from increased training loads or inadequate recovery

 Myotherapy helps by reducing muscle tension, improving movement patterns, and supporting growing bodies under sporting demands.